The right thing for business!

 Why hire people with disabilities?

-The benefits of becoming “disability confident” include cost reductions associated with turnover, absenteeism and safety, and improvements in productivity.
-In addition, companies hiring people with disabilities often discover that they not only have access to an untapped talent pool, but that they can also improve their products and services and expand into new markets.
+The benefits of becoming “disability confident” include cost reductions associated with turnover, absenteeism and safety, and improvements in productivity and problem-solving.
+Companies hiring people with disabilities often discover that they not only have access to talent eager to work, but they can also improve their products and services and expand into new markets.

 Reduced absenteeism, turnover and safety costs and improved productivity – employer experiences